-- (1) Measures of Consumer Surplus.
+(1) Measures of Consumer Surplus.
 Consumers would generally be willing to pay more than the market price rather than go entirely without a good they consume.

 Consumer surplus measures the extra value consumers derive from their consumption, compared with the value measured at market prices.
-When it can be determined, consumer surplus provides a useful measure of the total benefit to society from a government program or project.
-Consumer surplus can sometimes be calculated by using econometric methods to estimate consumer demand. - (2) Measures of Benefits and Costs.
+When it can be determined, consumer surplus provides a useful measure of the total benefit to society from a government project.
+Consumer surplus can sometimes be calculated by using econometric methods to estimate consumer demand.

+- (2) Measures of Benefits and Costs.
 Willingness-to-pay or willingness-to-accept can be estimated through revealed preference, stated preference, or other methods.
 Revealed preference methods (based, for example, on changes in land values or variations in wage rates) have the benefit of being based on observable behavior, often involving market transactions.
 These methods can be particularly useful to establish values of certain benefits and costs that are reflected in observable tradeoffs that people actually make.
-Stated-preference methods can address a wide variety of goods and services that are not directly or indirectly traded in markets or do not cause observable behavioral changes, and therefore are not easy to study through revealed-preference methods.

-(3) Multiplier Effects.
+Stated-preference methods can address a wide variety of goods and services that are not directly or indirectly traded in markets or do not cause observable behavioral changes and therefore are not easy to study through revealed-preference methods. - (3) Multiplier Effects.
 Generally, analyses treat resources as if they were likely to be fully employed.
-Employment or output multipliers that estimate the secondary effects of government expenditures on employment and output may be included in analyses when relevant, for example if a policy would have substantially different effects during a recession.
-Note that while measures such as employment and output may be useful in estimating benefits and costs, they are not themselves measures of social benefits or costs.
+Multipliers that estimate the secondary effects of government expenditures on employment and output may be included in limited situations, for example if a policy would have substantially different effects during a recession.
+Secondary effects should be presented in a separate analysis.
+Note that while measures such as changes in employment and output may be useful components in estimating benefits and costs, they are not themselves measures of social benefits or costs.
 Please consult with OMB before including multiplier effects in an analysis.